DAFoam/DAFoam.github.io/pages/mydoc/mydoc_installation_source.md

 It should see some basic information of DASimpleFoamReverseAD.

 {% include note.html content="We use CodiPack to differentiate the OpenFOAM libraries.
-During the compliation, it will generate excessive warning messages, which are saved to the warningLog.txt file.
+During the compliation, it will generate a lot of warning messages, which are saved to the warningLog.txt file.
 After the compilation is done, remember to delete this warning file, which can be larger than 1 GB." %}

 After OpenFOAM-v1812-AD is compiled and verified, we need to link all the compiled AD libraries to the original OpenFOAM-v1812 folder.